aws-samples/sample-ai-powered-sdlc-patterns-with-aws/requirement-and-planning/amazon-q-business-project-management/analyse-customer-feedbacks/README.md

 - Enable the Amazon Q Business Data Sync
 - Create the Amazon Q App

-### Deploy the infrastructure with AWS CDK

-Run the following command to install the required dependencies in the current [cdk project](./cdk/) and the [cdk library inside the infrastructure](//infrastructure/cdk) folder:
+Run the following command to install the required dependencies in the current [cdk project](./cdk/) and the [cdk library inside the cdk-common](//cdk-common) folder:

 ```
 npm --prefix cdk install
-npm --prefix ../../../infrastructure/cdk install
+npm --prefix ../../../cdk-common install
 ```

 Verify your that your terminal is correctly configured with AWS CLI and verify your current identity by running the following command.